weaviate/weaviate-io/developers/weaviate/api/rest/batch.md

 <BatchObjects/>

-## Batching objects with the Python client
+## Batch create objects with the Python Client

-Specific documentation for the Python client

-### Additional documentation

-* Additional documentation can be found at [weaviate-python-client.readthedocs.io](https://weaviate-python-client.readthedocs.io/en/stable/weaviate.batch.html).
-* Learn more about different types of batching and tip&tricks on the [Weaviate Python client page](/developers/weaviate/client-libraries/python.md).
+Specific documentation for the Python client can be found at [weaviate-python-client.readthedocs.io](https://weaviate-python-client.readthedocs.io/en/stable/weaviate.batch.html).
+Learn more about different types of batching and tip&tricks on the [Weaviate Python client page](/developers/weaviate/client-libraries/python.md).

-## Batch references
+## Batch create references

-For batching cross-references between data objects in bulk.
+For batch adding cross-references between data objects in bulk.

 ### Method and URL